juliekim0918/my-jpfp/README.md

   - [ ] Make an AJAX request that causes that campus to be removed from database
   - [ ] Remove the campus from the list of campuses without needing to refresh the page

-- [ ] In the students view, include an `X` button next to each student
+- [ X ] In the students view, include an `X` button next to each student
 - Clicking the `X` button should:
-  - [ ] Make an AJAX request that causes that student to be removed from database
+  - [ X ] Make an AJAX request that causes that student to be removed from database
-  - [ ] Remove the student from the list of students without needing to refresh the page
+  - [ X ] Remove the student from the list of students without needing to refresh the page

 ### Tier 5: Updating a Campus and Updating a Student (11/61)